Beryl2000/Airway-Tree-Parsing/README.md

 # Airway Tree Parsing

-This repository contains code for airway tree parsing using two algorithms: **Ours** and **ATM22**.
-The goal of the project is to parse the segmented tree into a meaningful representation for further analysis.
+This repository contains the code for airway tree parsing and the comparison results of the algorithms.
+Two algorithms are used: **Ours** and **ATM22**(https://github.com/EndoluminalSurgicalVision-IMR/ATM-22-Related-Work/tree/main/evaluation).
+The goal of the project is to parse the segmented airway tree structures from lung CT scans into meaningful representations.
+This allows for the evaluation of tree length and branching numbers of segmentation algorithms and provides support for clinical analysis.

 ## Requirements